-Changes to employment standards rules in the Restoring Balance in Alberta’s Workplaces Act are in effect for temporary layoffs, group terminations, and variances and exemptions.
-All other employment standards changes take effect November 1.
+Changes to employment standards rules in the Restoring Balance in Alberta’s Workplaces Act are in effect.

 - The Employment Standards Code outlines employment rules specific to people under 18 years of age.
-For more information, see youth employment laws for more information.
+See youth employment laws for more information.

 - An employer may apply for a permit to employ: